mattermost/mattermost-developer-documentation/site/content/blog/2021-04-23-optimizing-go-compiler-1.md

 community: alejandro.garcia
 ---

 [bf48163e8f2b604f3b9e83951e331cd11edd8495](https://github.com/golang/go/commit/bf48163e8f2b604f3b9e83951e331cd11edd8495).
-That is the hash of one of the 47791 commits that, at the time of this writing, build the whole git history of the Go compiler.
+That is the hash of one of the 47791 commits that, at the time of this writing, build the whole Git history of the Go compiler.
 It is definitely not the most important commit there, and most of the other ones probably deserve way more attention.
 But I like `bf48163`.
 It is a good commit, I think.
 I may be a bit biased, of course, as it is my first contribution to Go.

 Not only that, it is my first contribution _ever_ to any compiler!